multi-base · road trip

 Peak hour

-The ferry day - across from Split to Brač, the route running through Supetar, Postira and Nerežišća down to Bol.
-Almost certainly for Zlatni Rat, the famous shifting V-shaped spit of beach that everyone comes to the island to see.
+The ferry day.
+Across from Split to Brač, the route running through Supetar, Postira and Nerežišća down to Bol.
+The afternoon arc clusters at Bol and the Bol-Nerežišća coast road - the classic approach to Zlatni Rat, the shifting V-shaped spit of beach that everyone comes to the island to see.

 D8 drive south